 Almost a quarter of college students are currently taking medications to manage the symptoms of mental health issues.
 While this at least means that students are seeking support and treatment, prevention is always the best cure.

-18. One in ten college students has a plan in place for suicide.
+18. Two in ten college students has a plan in place for suicide.

 These college mental health stats make for sobering but important reading.
 Furthermore, because so many instances of poor mental health go unreported, we may never know the true percentage of college students with mental health issues.
 This is why it’s so important for students to bear these college mental health stats in mind.